motucraft/signature_pad/README.md

 Even if it's password-protected, this represents a risk of the private key being leaked, and it is something that should probably be avoided.
 This process should be handled in the backend.

-I wonder what Syncfusion's take is on this?